Blog Subscription via Follow.it

 So let's start with things that we can assume are indisputable.

-Spain's Ministry of the Interior stated that agents of the National Police had in fact arrested an antiques seller in Barcelona for the head of the Block statue, which they indicated had been on display with a Swiss dealer at The European Fine Art Fair (TEFAF) although they did not specify in what year.
-The ministry also stated that the investigations made it possible to prove that this artefact had been acquired in July 2015 by the person in charge of a (unnamed) Barcelona establishment after transiting through an international company based in Bangkok.
+Spain's Ministry of the Interior stated that agents of the National Police have arrested an antiques seller in Barcelona for the head of the Block statue, which they indicated had been on display with a Swiss dealer at The European Fine Art Fair (TEFAF) although they did not specify in what year.
+The ministry also stated that the investigations made it possible to prove that this artefact had been acquired in July 2015 by the person in charge of a (unnamed) Barcelona establishment after transiting through an international company based in Bangkok and that this gallery owner "knew of the illicit origin of the Egyptian piece" and had "justified the origin of the piece by providing a document that collected information on several archaeological pieces belonging to a Spanish collection."

-Now on to what I assessed before naming Jaume Bagot and weather or not that information is false or fake news.
+Now on to what I assessed before naming Jaume Bagot in my last article, and whether or not that information is false or fake news as claimed by the two lawyers.

-To trace this artefact's progression through the art market I started by looking for and analysing any photographic evidence I could find which depicted the object in circulation.
-Its passage with the Swiss dealer was the easiest part, as I was able to review photos taken by ARCA researchers while the piece had been on display at the dealer's TEFAF stand during events held at the Maastricht Exhibition & Conference Centre in March 2020, and again in June 2022.
+To trace this artefact's progression through the art market I started by looking for, and analysing, any photographic evidence I could find that depicted this object in circulation.
+Its passage with the Swiss dealer being the easiest part.
+I was able to review photos taken by ARCA researchers while this piece had been on display at the dealer's TEFAF stand during events held at the Maastricht Exhibition & Conference Centre in March 2020, and again in June 2022.
 Both of these photos were included in my previous blog post, one of which even had the date/time/street location for the MECC watermarked on the front.

-These photos clearly demonstrate that the artefact was on display during the fair's operational hours and was not "removed before its opening" as was perhaps misstated in the Art News article.
-Today, TEFAF provided me with clarification that the artefact had been removed from sale, while the investigation was underway, but had been allowed to remain on display to the public for the duration of the fair with the consent of the Dutch authorities involved.
+Both photos clearly demonstrate that this artefact was on display during the fair's operational hours and had not been "removed before its opening" in 2022 as was incorrectly stated in the Art News article.
+Today, TEFAF provided me with clarification that the artefact had been removed, from sale, while the Dutch portion of the investigation was underway, but that the object had been allowed to remain on display to the public for the duration of the fair with the consent of the Dutch police while their investigation got underway.

-In addition to our own photos, I also scanned open source records which also depicted this object, finding several which placed the artefact with the Swiss art gallery as early as 3 October 2018.
-I then repeated a similar exercise of date range search-find-analyse in order to find photographic evidence which could confirm the German and Spanish dealers.
-This helped to further narrow down the range of dates when this object was in the possession of one Barcelona dealer.
+In addition to ARCA's own photos, I also scanned open source records looking for other depictions this object, finding photographic evidence which placed the artefact with the Swiss art gallery at least as early as 3 October 2018.
+I then repeated similar exercises of date range-search-find-analyse in order to find photographic evidence which might confirm the identities of the German and Spanish dealers.
+This process of elimination, helped to further narrow down the range of dates when this object was in the possession of the named Barcelona dealer.

-Narrowing down my search to whose photos to review first was easy I started with the only Barcelona-based ancient art dealer who had been publicly-mentioned as having connections to smuggled conflict and post-conflict country artefacts from the MENA region, some of which transited through intermediaries in Thailand.
+Narrowing down my search to whose photos to review first, to limit the number of photos I needed to sift through was easy.
+I started with the only Barcelona-based ancient art dealer who had been publicly-mentioned as having connections to smuggled conflict and post-conflict country artefacts from the MENA region, some of which transited through intermediaries in Thailand.
 That person being Jaume Bagot Peix.

-Given that Bagot also has a standing conviction in Italy related to a stolen antiquity and is currently alleged to have sold another stolen Egyptian artefact with falsified provenance documentation to a Dutch museum, I felt that reviewing the Egyptian material he sold after the July 2015 date mentioned in the Ministry of the Interior's announcement might confirm him as the unnamed Barcelona dealer.
+Given that Bagot also had a standing conviction in Italy, related to a stolen antiquity and is currently alleged to have sold a stolen Egyptian artefact ushabti from Sudan with falsified provenance documentation to the Rijksmuseum van Oudheden in the Netherlands, I felt that reviewing the Egyptian material he may have sold after the July 2015 arrival date mentioned in the Ministry of the Interior's announcement might help to confirm whether or not he was the unnamed Barcelona dealer.

-Moving onward, I was able to document his possession of this head in a series of photographs, as well as one video.
-All of which depict the Egyptian head on display at the J. Bagot Arqueología stand during the 37th edition of the Feriarte, held from November 21 to 29, 2015 in Madrid, roughly four months after law enforcement officers defined the object's entry into the EU from Bangkok.
-I've not added these evidentiary images to this article, but have forwarded each of our findings to the Spanish and Dutch Law enforcement officers working on this case.
+Working with that hypothosis, I was able to locate and document this object in Bagot's possession through a series of photographs, as well as one video.
+All depict the Egyptian head on display and for sale with J. Bagot Arqueología during the 37th edition of the Feriarte.
+This art fair was held from November 21 to 29, 2015 in Madrid, roughly four months after law enforcement officers defined the object's entry into the EU from Bangkok.
+To be fair, I have not added proof of these evidentiary images to this article, but simply forwarded each of my findings to the Spanish and Dutch Law enforcement officers working on this case.

 By: Lynda Albertson